hrothmar/hrothmar.com/guides/2022-07-14 - How to start gold farming with the Shadowlands Mission Table.md

 <img class="size-full" src="https://hrothmar.com/wp-content/uploads/2022/07/Shadowlands_mission_table_TLDR_Missons_addon.jpg" alt="A cropped view of the Missions Table interface, showing a list of available missions as well as their rewards.
 On the right, a new panel appears from the TLDR MIssions addon which shows additional options for controlling how and when to send out missions." width="1200" height="430" />

 ## TLDR Missions Add-on
-The best mission table add-on on the market currently is called <a href="https://www.curseforge.com/wow/addons/tldr-missions" target="_blank" rel="noopener">TLDR Missions</a>.
+The best mission table add-on on the market currently is called [TLDR Missions](https://www.curseforge.com/wow/addons/tldr-missions).
 It replaces all add-ons you may have had previously (VenturePlan, Covenant Mission Helper, etc.) and acts as a stand-alone tool that handles everything you need to get started.
 This tool can be configured using a priority system, allowing you to tweak exactly which rewards you want and ignore others, which both saves on anima and gets you preferred rewards faster.
 Once fully configured, you will be able to send out all of your followers with a single click, then complete their missions a few hours later with a second click.

 Which missions you choose to take are entirely up to you, but I have provided the setting used on my personal gold-making setup below.
 The following configuration has been designed to maximize raw gold, high-value crafting materials to be turned into other goods, and augment runes to sell on the auction house, with a secondary focus on reputation tokens to slowly build towards paragon caches (which also contain raw gold).